Clinton High School (Arkansas): Academics

+Culture

+In 2023 Monica Potts wrote in The Atlantic that within the school community, "everyone knows everything about everyone else, or seems to".

 Extracurricular activities

 The Clinton High School mascot is the Yellowjacket with school colors of black and gold.

 Athletics

 For 2012–14, the Clinton Yellowjackets participate in the 4A Classification from the 4A Region 2 Conference for interscholastic activities administered by the Arkansas Activities Association including football, baseball, basketball (boys/girls), cheer, dance, cross country, golf (boys/girls), softball, and track and field.

+The Clinton High boys' basketball team won the state championship in 1953.
+The Clinton High girls' basketball team won were state champions in 1983.
+Clinton won state in baseball in 1991.

 Notable alumni

 The number in parentheses indicates the year of graduation.